-Retirement Plans (03) 482,683
+Retirement Plans (03) 497,163

-The IATTC's pension plan is administered by the International Fisheries Commissions Pension Society (IFCPS) in Ottawa, under a deposit administration plan that provides level funding over periods of approximately three years.
+The IATTC's pension plan is administered by the International Fisheries Commissions Pension Society in Ottawa, Canada, under a deposit administration plan that provides level funding over periods of approximately three years.
 A reduced return on the pension funds invested has required a higher funding by the Commission for the plan during 2006-2008.
 In FY 2002 a defined contribution plan was introduced for new employees in place of the existing defined benefit plan.
+The costs associated with both plans are included in this item.

-Group Insurance (04) 329,890
+Group Insurance (04) 346,566